-The gclid (Global Click Identifier) is a parameter Google applies to destination URLs when auto tagging in AdWords is switched on allowing information to pass between it and Google Analytics.
+The gclid (Global Click Identifier) is a parameter Google applies to destination URLs when auto-tagging in AdWords is switched on allowing information to pass between it and Google Analytics.
 Some people seem to have a problem finding it.
 They poke and prod the URL looking, but come up feeling like a colossal failure.
 There is a secret to finding the clid and the G spot that resides next to it.
 First, be aware they belong together and work best when both are stimulated by the hand of data that flicks between AdWords and Analytics.
 Second, you won’t find it on your AdWords text advert’s destination URLs, because it is a redirect.
 Instead, you will find it in your Web server’s log files.
-Any savvy global PPC companies will know all about the gclid, so if you need professional help with your paid search efforts, find someone who knows the gclid intimately.
+Any savvy global paid media companies will know all about the gclid, so if you need professional help with your paid search efforts, find someone who knows the gclid intimately.

 Your Gclid Tells You Who Came